Shelby219/T3A1_workbook/README.md

 ## Q3 |Outline a standard high level structure for a MERN stack application and explain the components.

 The MERN stack is a JavaScript Stack utilised for building web applications and dynamic websites.
 It is made up of four technologies namely MongoDB, Express, React and Node.js which are all centered around JavaScript and make up a full-stack development framework.
 The way these technologies interact is based on a 3-tier architecture which is frontend, backend and database.
+Some key advantages of this stack are the technologies are free and open source, it covers the full development cycle and it supports the MVC architecture.

 ### Client-side
 #### React